CoreMedia/ckeditor-plugins/tests/storybook/README.md

 `@coremedia/ckeditor5-storybook-itest` is the [Storybook][] runtime that the [Playwright integration tests][playwright] in `tests/playwright` execute against.
-It replaces the former example application (`app`) as the test target: every Playwright test renders a dedicated, isolated [story](#stories) and drives the editor through an in-page test API instead of handle-based wrappers.
+It replaces the former example application (`app`) as the test target: every Playwright test opens a dedicated, **fully prepared** [story](#stories) (data, mock contents, read-only state, blocked words and drag sources all baked in) and interacts with and asserts against the editor purely through **Playwright locators** — no `page.evaluate`.
+Any value a test needs to read back from the running editor is exposed by the story as an [observable DOM output](#observable-outputs-harness) that Playwright reads with a locator.

 The same Storybook is also published to [GitHub Pages](#github-pages-deployment), so the test scenarios can be browsed interactively.